synic/whyvim/README.md

 VIM: you spend more time editing/manipulating/moving existing code than you do writing new code.

+Note that the presentation is only going to show a small fraction of what is possible in VIM, that even after using it for so long, you still learn new things all the time.

 Here are some of the ways VIM can make you faster while editing a single file:

 Single File